 Together we’ve been able to achieve results on family stability and well-being using evidence-informed strategies, data-based decision making and community engagement through what we call our Agenda for Change.
 See our most up-to-date results here.

 Children are cared for and have fun as they become prepared for school.

-United Way of Dane County invests in and provides thought leadership for three evidence-informed home visiting programs – Parent-Child Home Program, Welcome Baby and Beyond, and KinderReady—through partner agencies that help parents establish positive relationships with their children while providing early literacy skills to children.
+That is why we invest in and provide thought leadership for three evidence-informed home visiting programs – Parent-Child+, Welcome Baby and Beyond and Kinder Ready – through partner agencies that help parents establish positive relationships with their children and early literacy.

 Students succeed academically and graduate from high school prepared for higher education, career and community.

 We know that education is one of life’s key building blocks.
 In fact, third grade reading scores are highly correlated with later academic success, and high school graduates have higher earning potential!
 Initiatives focused on education benefit us all as a cohesive society.

 We partner with AmeriCorps to invest in and serve as program directors, staff and tutors of Schools of Hope – a program that has provided individualized literacy instruction in elementary schools for over twenty years.
 We also support additional programs that prepare youth both for the classroom and life beyond it through mentorship, tutoring and social-emotional learning.

 More people are on pathways out of poverty.